mauvilsa/nw-page-editor/README.md

 Linux/Mac:

-1. Download the NW.js package appropriate for your platform from http://nwjs.io/downloads.
+1. Download the SDK version of the NW.js package appropriate for your platform from http://nwjs.io/downloads.
 Extract it to a location where you store applications and add to your PATH the directory containing the nw/nwjs
    binary: root of package in Linux or nwjs.app/Contents/MacOS in OSX.